raystack/optimus/README.md

 # Optimus

-Optimus is an easy-to-use, reliable, and performant workflow orchestrator for data transformation, data modeling, pipelines, and data quality management.
-It enables data analysts and engineers to transform theuir data by writing SQL queries and YAML configuration while Optimus handles dependency management, scheduling and all other aspects of running transformation jobs at scale.
+Optimus is an easy-to-use and fast workflow orchestrator with data transformation, data modeling, pipelines, and data quality management.
+It enables data analysts and engineers to transform their data by writing SQL queries and YAML configuration while Optimus handles dependency management, scheduling, and all other aspects of running transformation jobs at scale.

 <p align="center" class="mt-5" style="margin-top:30px"><img src="https://github.com/odpf/optimus/raw/main/docs/static/img/optimus.svg" /></p>

-## Key Features
+## Benefits
-Discover why users choose Optimus as their main data transformation tool.

-* **Warehouse management:** Optimus allows you to create and manage your data warehouse tables and views through YAML based configuration.
+- [ ] **Warehouse management:** Optimus allows you to create and manage your data warehouse tables and views through YAML-based configuration.

-* **Scheduling:** Optimus provides an efficient way to schedule your SQL transformation through a YAML based configuration.
+- [ ] **Scheduling:** Optimus provides an efficient way to schedule your SQL transformation through a YAML-based configuration.

-* **Automatic dependency resolution:** Optimus parses your data transformation queries and builds a dependency graphs automaticaly instead of users defining their source and taget dependencies in DAGs.
+- [ ] **Automatic dependency resolution:** Optimus parses your data transformation queries and builds a dependency graph automatically instead of users defining their source and target dependencies in DAGs.

-* **Dry runs:** Before SQL query is scheduled for transformation, during deployment query will be dry-run to make sure it passes basic sanity checks.
+- [ ] **Dry runs:** Before a SQL query is scheduled for transformation, during deployment, the query will be dry-run to make sure it passes basic sanity checks.

-* **Powerful templating:** Optimus provides query compile time templating with variables, loop, if statements, macros, etc for allowing users to write complex tranformation logic.
+- [ ] **Powerful templating:** Optimus provides query compile time templating with variables, loop, if statements, macros, etc, Allowing users to write complex transformation logic.

-* **Cross tenant dependency:** Optimus is a multi-tenant service, if there are two tenants registered, serviceA and serviceB then service B can write queries eferencing serviceA as source and Optimus will handle this dependency as well.
+* **Cross tenant dependency:** Optimus is a multi-tenant service.
+If there are two tenants registered, service A and service B, then service B can write queries referencing service A as a source and, Optimus will handle this dependency as well.
-* **Hooks:** Optimus provides hooks for post tranformation logic. e,g.
+* **Hooks:** Optimus provides hooks for post-transformation logic. e,g.
 You can sink BigQuery tables to Kafka.
-* **Extensibility:** Optimus support Python transformation and allows for writing custom plugins.
+* **Extensibility:** Optimus supports Python transformation and allows for writing custom plugins.
-* **Workflows:** Optimus provides industry proven workflows using git based specification management and REST/GRPC based specification management for data warehouse management.
+* **Workflows:** Optimus provides industry-proven workflows using git-based specification management and REST/GRPC based specification management for data warehouse management.

 ## Usage

-Optimus has two components, Optimus service that is the core orchestrator installed on server side, and a CLI binary used to interact with this service.
+Optimus has two components, Optimus service that is the core orchestrator installed on the server side, and a CLI binary used to interact with this service.
 You can install Optimus CLI using homebrew on macOS:

 ```shell
 $ brew install odpf/taps/optimus